Song Young-gil, South Korea’s ruling party leader, was attacked during a rally days before Korea’s presidential election marked by bitter campaigning.

 The unidentified attacker in his 70s sneaked up behind Song and hit him several times with what appeared to be a hammer wrapped in a plastic bag before being tackled by people nearby, according to videos taken by witnesses and posted on social media.

-Song Young-gil is the chairman of South Korea's ruling Democratic Party.
-Lee Jae-myung, former governor of Gyeonggi Province is the Democratic Party's presidential candidate of elections that will take place on March 9.
+Song Young-gil is the chairman of South Korea’s ruling Democratic Party.
+Lee Jae-myung, former governor of Gyeonggi Province is the Democratic Party’s presidential candidate in elections that will take place on March 9.

 The party released a statement saying it strongly condemns the attack on Song, calling such actions a “serious threat to democracy”.

 Yoon Suk Yeol, the conservative opposition candidate who locked in a tight race with Lee Jae-myung ahead of Wednesday’s vote, issued a statement on Facebook wishing for Song’s quick recovery.
 “Any act of violence that disrupts an election cannot be justified,” said Yoon.

 The attack is the latest development of a bitter presidential campaign that has showcased Korea’s political divide.
 Opinion surveys show that both candidates have more critics than supporters.

 The country is divided by South Korean regional rivalries, views on North Korea, a conflict between generations, economic inequality and women’s rights issues.